domsson/candies/gtao-weather/README.md

-# mc-server
+# gtao-weather

-This is a small utility that prints Minecraft server information to `stdout`.
+This is a small tool that prints GTA online's current time and weather `stdout`.
-It can print any of the follwing information for servers running 1.4 or newer:

-- Server version
-- Server MOTD (message of the day)
-- Players currently online
-- Player slots available
+It is based on the [GTAWeather](https://github.com/adam10603/GTAWeather) project.

 ## Dependencies